lanl/pressure-osmosis/readme.md

-# OSMOSIS - One-shot Matrix-based Omnidirectional Simultaneous pressure-Integration Solver for pressure from PIV
+# OSMOSIS - One-Shot Matrix-based Omnidirectional Simultaneous pressure-Integration Solver for pressure from PIV

 *If you use this code in your PIV project, please cite refs.
 [2] and [3] in your paper.*